MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 ## Soft Booking

-There are times when it is necessary to reserve a resource for a specific project but still allows it to be visible as allocatable to other projects while a decision about that specific booking allocation is taken.
-When Soft Booking, the resource’s capacity is not consumed and it is still seen as available to be allocated to other projects but the resource is added to the Project Team.
+There are times when it's necessary to reserve a resource for a specific project but still allows it to be visible as allocatable to other projects while a decision about that specific booking allocation is taken.
+When Soft Booking, the resource’s capacity is not consumed and it's still seen as available to be allocated to other projects but the resource is added to the Project Team.

 ## Proposed Booking